gofynd/fdk-client-java/documentation/partner/THEME.md

 | body | [AllAvailablePageSchema](#AllAvailablePageSchema) | yes | Request body |

-Modify and update multiple pages in the partner server setup.
+Use this API to update multiple pages of a theme by its ID.

 *Returned Response:*